Blogs

 On the Kelvin colour scale, the low end of the spectrum is red, the middle is daylight, also referred to as neutral light, and the upper end is blue.

-Other effects of color temperature on space
+Other effects of colour temperature on space

 For example, warm light is excellent for creating relaxed and romantic settings for dinners, while bright, neutral light is excellent for working spaces.
-Cool light is usually used in offices to create energized and happy environments.
+Cool light is usually used in offices to create energised and happy environments.

 Read this short guide to understand more about the effects of colour temperature on space.